vkhazin/multicloud-courseware/infrastructure-as-code/intro.md

 # Introduction

-* Objectives, Motivation and Principals
+* Objectives, Motivation and principles
 * Tools and approaches
 * Introduction to Terraform
 * IaaS deployment using Terraform